 Things I Already Had

-Obviously the cost could be higher if I didn’t already have many of the tools and supplies needed.
-If you are about to start a similar project, I suggest making sure you have the proper tools needed or borrow them from a friend!
+Obviously, the cost could be higher if I didn’t already have many of the tools and supplies needed.
+If you are about to start a similar project, I suggest making sure you have the proper tools needed or borrowing them from a friend!

 - All the tools needed: drill, paint rollers and pans, compound miter saw, etc.

 - I had already updated the hardware on the cabinets a few years ago and spent about $40 on the value packs from Home Depot